cea-hpc/modules/doc/source/cookbook/sticky-modules.rst

 require to install a recent version of Modules to get a basic sticky mechanism.

-To get a smoother sticky mechanism with two different level of stickyness, allowing to reload environment or to swap a sticky module by another version of the same module name, the *sticky* and *super-sticky* module tags have been introduced in Modules v4.7.
+To get a smoother sticky mechanism with two different level of stickiness, allowing to reload environment or to swap a sticky module by another version of the same module name, the *sticky* and *super-sticky* module tags have been introduced in Modules v4.7.